Main page content begins here

 Passengers who require oxygen life support systems and apparatus are permitted to travel on ETS.
 However, propane tanks and other flammable/explosive materials are not permitted to travel on ETS.

-Note: Bicycles are not permitted in bike racks on ETS buses providing inter-municipal highway trips (Routes 540, 560, 561, 580 and 747).
+Note: Bicycles are not allowed in bike racks on ETS buses providing inter-municipal highway trips (Routes 540, 560, 561, 580 and 747).
 The bike racks were not designed to securely hold a bike at highway speed and there is the potential for a bike to become loose and fall off during the trip.